-Harmful Algae Blooms (HABs) are a growing problem worldwide.
-They kill fish, harm humans and pets, smell terrible and ultimately cause dead zones along our coastlines.
-But how can a water steward treat HABs without dumping vast amounts of expensive chemicals in the water?
-Naturally, we have a solution: BioHaven Floating Islands and sister products that harness nature's own processes to provide perennial, sustainable solutions.
+Harmful Algae Blooms (HABs) are increasing at an alarming rate world-wide.
+They kill fish, harm humans and pets, smell terrible and cause dead zones along our coastlines.
+Worse, when they die, decomposition processes can quickly use up oxygen and start producing methane.
+But how can a water steward treat HABs without dumping vast amounts of expensive chemicals in the water and turning them into methane-producing sludge, making a bad situation worse?
+Naturally, we have a solution: BioHaven Floating Islands and Floating StreamBed, that harness nature's own processes to provide perennial, sustainable solutions.

 All BioHaven Floating Islands provide a degree of protection against HABs by dealing with the excess nutrient loading that is the primary cause.
 As long as there is circulation and aeration in the water, the BioHaven matrix can attract the microbes and form biofilm to perform natural and effective nutrient removal.
-However, we have two embodiments of BioHaven that are particularly effective in treating and preventing HABs: NanoHaven and StreamBed Filter.
+The BioHaven Floating StreamBed is particularly effective in treating and preventing HABs.

 BioHaven Oxygenation: Floating StreamBed

 The StreamBed is a self-supported oxygenation system that uses airlift technology to initiate a stream-flow on top of a floating island.
 In the original design, a stream is guided horizontally through a channel "cutout" in the top of the island, which has matrix on the bottom and sides, with the top being open to air.